jswelling/CMU-MS-DAS-Vis-S24/docs/maps_body.md

 You'll see [WGS84](https://en.wikipedia.org/wiki/World_Geodetic_System) mentioned in many descriptions of projections.
-This is usually a reference to the geoid, the not-quite spherical shape the Earth would take if it were all water.
+This is usually a reference to the geoid, the not-quite spherical shape the Earth would take if it were completely covered in water.
 All of these coordinate systems are made with reference to the geoid.

 Finally, let's consider the Orthographic or Local Tangential projection, a